 The Grabber is the most important tool for building terrariums.

-It’s especially important for terrariums with narrow openings that you can’t fit your hand through, but even open terrariums are much easier with the added dexterity of a precise grabbing tool.
+It’s especially important for terrariums with narrow openings that you can’t fit your hand through (like super tiny terrariums).
+Still, even open terrariums are much easier with the added dexterity of a precise grabbing tool.

 Terrarium plants are selected for being small, but they often still need a trim to get them down to size (and keep them that way).

-The curved ones are perfect for precision trimming and getting the right angle if you’re trying to trim moss down flat.
+The curved ones are perfect for precision trimming and getting the right angle.

 5. Mister/Spray Bottle (The Life-Giver)